PramanandaSarkar/game_server/README.md

 #  Match making service
-a simulation of real time match making service .
+a simulation of real time match making and messaging service .

 ## technology
 1. Fast api to built the service